an-lee/everyone-can-use-english/enjoy-next/README.md

 ### Plugin System

-The plugin architecture allows for modular extension of application functionality:
+The application supports a flexible plugin system that allows both built-in and third-party plugins:

-- **Plugin Manager**: Handles loading and lifecycle management of plugins
+- **Built-in plugins**: Developed in TypeScript as part of the application codebase
-- **Plugin Context**: Provides a controlled API surface for plugins
+- **Third-party plugins**: Written in JavaScript and installed by users at runtime

-- **Observable-based Events**: Uses RxJS for reactive communication between plugins and the core app
+The build system automatically transpiles built-in TypeScript plugins to JavaScript, which are then loaded at runtime using dynamic imports.

-- **Resource Management**: Ensures proper cleanup when plugins are deactivated
+For more information, see the [Plugin Documentation](./PLUGINS.md) and check out the [example plugins](./example-plugins/).

 ### Event Sourcing